Official: Sacramento shooting suspect seen on video with gun

 Detectives also were trying to determine if a stolen handgun found at the crime scene was connected to the shooting, Police Chief Kathy Lester said.
 Witnesses answered her plea for help by providing more than 100 videos and photos of evidence.

-District Attorney Anne Marie Schubert noted that Dandrae Martin was not arrested on suspicion of homicide, but suggested investigators were making progress.
+District Attorney Anne Marie Schubert noted Monday that Dandrae Martin was not arrested on suspicion of homicide but said more arrests were expected.

-“The investigation is highly complex involving many witnesses, videos of numerous types and significant physical evidence,” Schubert said in a statement.
-“This is an ongoing investigation and we anticipate more arrests in this case.”

 Dandrae Martin, who was held without bail, was freed from an Arizona prison in 2020 after serving just over 1 1/2 years for violating probation in separate cases involving a felony conviction for aggravated assault in 2016 and a conviction on a marijuana charge in 2018.
 Court records show he pleaded guilty to punching, kicking and choking a woman in a hotel room when she refused to work for him as a prostitute.